 Management reviews its capital management approach on an ongoing basis and believes that this approach, given the relative size and nature of the Company, is reasonable.

-There were no changes in the Company's approach to capital management during the nine months ended September 30, 2014.
+There were no changes in the Company's approach to capital management during the year ended December 31, 2014.
 The Company is not exposed to externally imposed capital requirements.